Houssein Rizk

-Houssein Hassan Rizk (حُسَيْن حَسَن رِزْق, /apc-LB/; born 1 January 1997) is a Lebanese footballer who plays as a midfielder for club Shabab Sahel.
+Houssein Hassan Rizk (حسين حسن رزق, /apc-LB/; born 1 January 1997), also known as Nona (نونا), is a Lebanese footballer who plays as a midfielder for club Shabab Sahel.

 Club career

 Nabi Chit

-Rizk began his career with Nabi Chit during the 2017–18 Lebanese Premier League season; he scored three goals in 20 games, helping his side avoid relegation by finishing in 10th place.
+Coming from Mabarra, Rizk joined Nabi Chit in September 2017, ahead of the 2017–18 Lebanese Premier League season.
+He scored three goals in 20 games, helping his side avoid relegation by finishing in 10th place.

 Shabab Sahel

 On 6 July 2018, Rizk joined newly-promoted Lebanese Premier League side Shabab Sahel.
 In 2018–19 Rizk played 20 games, scoring once.
 He helped Shabab Sahel win their first Lebanese Elite Cup in 2019, beating Ansar in the final on penalty shoot-outs.

 On 3 January 2021, Rizk sustained an ACL injury to his right knee, in a league match against Nejmeh.
 He renewed his contract for two further seasons on 10 May.
 Rizk sustained another ACL injury, to his left knee, in February 2022; he underwent surgery.

+In March 2025, Rizk was sent on loan to Mabarra for the remainder of the 2024–25 Lebanese Second Division.

 International career

+In March 2017, aged 20, Rizk was called up to a Lebanon national under-23 team training camp.
+In June 2017, he participated with the Lebanon national under-20 team in the 2017 Jeux de la Francophonie.

 Rizk made his debut for the Lebanon national team on 15 October 2019, coming on as a substitute in a 3–0 away win against Sri Lanka in the 2022 FIFA World Cup qualifiers.